 For British expatriates, or those spending a significant period of time overseas, the issue of residence is an important topic.
-Simply moving abroad to avoid UK tax is an outdated concept, and in recent years careful attention has been focused on those wanting to adopt or maintain non-resident status.
+Simply moving abroad to avoid UK tax is an outdated concept.
+In recent years even more attention has been focused on those wanting to adopt or maintain non-resident status.

 The Statutory Residence Test was established by the UK’s tax body – HM Revenue and Customs – to provide a framework of who qualified for non-resident status.
-Those awarded this status fall outside of the UK’s tax system, and generally do not have to pay Income Tax or Capital Gains Tax.
+Those awarded this status fall outside of the UK’s tax system.
+As a result, many do not have to pay Income Tax or Capital Gains Tax.